prakhar1989/awesome-courses/README.md

 - [CS 50](https://cs50.harvard.edu/) **Introduction to Computer Science** *Harvard University*
   - CS50x is Harvard College's introduction to the intellectual enterprises of computer science and the art of programming for majors and non-majors alike, with or without prior programming experience.
 An entry-level course taught by David J. Malan.
   - [Lectures](https://cs50.harvard.edu/lectures)
+- [CS 6.00.1x](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-0) **Introduction to Computer Science and Programming Using Python** *MIT*
+  - 6.00.1x is an introduction to computer science as a tool to solve real-world analytical problems, one of the most popular courses from MIT meant for a zero-prior-experience audience.
+It covers the notion of computation, the Python programming language, some simple algorithms, testing and debugging, and informal introduction to algorithmic complexity, and some simple algorithms and data structures.
+  - Courseware and lecture videos for the newest session are available under [edX]() from 7 January, 2015.
+  - Complete Courseware, Lectures and assignments from Fall [2010](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/) and Fall [2008](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/) are available under MIT OCW.
 - [CS 101](http://online.stanford.edu/course/computer-science-101-self-paced) **Computer Science 101** *Stanford University*
   - CS101 teaches the essential ideas of Computer Science for a zero-prior-experience audience.
 Participants play and experiment with short bits of "computer code" to bring to life to the power and limitations of computers.
   - Lectures videos will available for free after registration.